 \section{Experiments}

-\paragraph{Experiments.} We propose two sets of experiments.
-The first one gathers 4 classical dataset two regression and two classification problems.
+This section aims to compare the efficiency of Optimistically Tempered approach compared to classical methods.
+We show here it leads to comparable or enhanced numerical results.
+We propose two sets of experiments.
+The first one gathers 4 classical datasets two regression and two classification problems.
 Its goal is to assess our algorithm's efficiency by plotting the averaged cumulative losses $\sum_{i=1}^{t} \ell\left(h_{i},z_i\right) / t$ at any time $t$.
 The second experiment is a toy example designed to show that D-C-Risk is a relevant tool to handle learning processes on noisy problems.
-For those two experiments we compute three algorithms: the celebrated Online Gradient Descent \citep[][Alg.
+For those two experiments, we compute three algorithms: the celebrated Online Gradient Descent \citep[][Alg.
 1]{zinkevich2003online}, the D-OGD algorithm (\Cref{alg: dynamic_OGD}) and a variant of the Online Multiple Gradient Descent (OMGD) algorithm with decreasing steps \citep[][Alg.
-1]{zhang2017improved}.

-The reason we computed OMGD is that \textsc{Construct} (\Cref{alg: additional_knowledge_OMGD}) is following the same idea as OMGD (\emph{i.e.}, performing a gradient descent at each time step for more accurate predictors).
-An interesting question is whether D-OGD provides similar or better results than OMGD?
+1]{zhang2017improved}. \\ The reason we computed OMGD is that \textsc{Construct} (\Cref{alg: additional_knowledge_OMGD}) is following the same idea as OMGD (\emph{i.e.}, performing a gradient descent at each time step for more accurate predictors).
+An interesting question is whether D-OGD provides similar or better results than OMGD.
 We address this below.
-Furthermore, we would expect that using the output of \textsc{Construct} as additional knowledge instead of predictor would provide us an additional flexibility in our learning process, is it the case in practice?
+Furthermore, we would expect that using the output of \textsc{Construct} as experts instead of predictor would provide us additional flexibility in our learning process, is it the case in practice?